 Agency: BOLC Recommendation(s) Action(s) Taken/Response(s) 8.
 Issue: 18-0231 - Commissioner is involved in political activity that violates the County's Ethics Code and the Maryland Alcoholic Beverages Act Disposition: Unsubstantiated The Commissioner along with the Attorney for the Board of License Commissioners consult with the Office of Law regarding permissible political activities as previously recommended in OEA Case #18-0411.
 The Commissioner along with the Executive Director coordinate appropriate 1.
 The Maryland Attorney General's Office and the Office of Law have provided advice on the scope of permissible political activities.
 The Chair and staff leadership of the Board of License Commissioners have been advised of the opinions regarding the permissible activities. training with the Board's Attorney, OEA and the Office of Law for Commissioners and staff to review the County's Ethics Code and certain provisions of the Alcoholic Beverages.
 Article.
 2. Appropriate training has been coordinated between the Board of License Commissioners and OEA to review the County's Ethics Code. via Mandatory Ethics Training.
 Agency: OCS Recommendation(s) Action(s) Taken/Response(s) 9.
-Issue: 18-0327 - Manager involved with hiring family members Disposition: Partially Substantiated DCAO instruct the Director of OCS to consult with the Office of Audits and Investigation and/or the Office of Law to conduct an audit of employee's involvement in hiring employees during the employee's tenure as Manager.
+Issue: 18-0327 - Manager involved with hiring family membersDisposition: Partially Substantiated DCAO instruct the Director of OCS to consult with the Office of Audits and Investigation and/or the Office of Law to conduct an audit of employee's involvement in hiring employees during the employee's tenure as Manager.
 Consider restricting employee's duties and authority until the audit is completed.
 The CAO and DCAO consult with Audits and Investigations regarding conducting a full audit of how OCS is using temporary staffing services and how those services are being paid by OCS.
-OHRM conduct a review of the following: Hiring practices and activities in the General Services Division The Direct Hire provision of the Personnel Law to determine the necessity and continuation of this practice Personnel Procedure 208 as it relates to the use of noncompetitive hiring and its conformity with Personnel Law 16-1[4]8. sic OHRM develop a County wide written policy for the use and selection of 1000-hour employees.
-1. Awaiting official response from Agency Executive Leadership 2.
+OHRM conduct a review of the following: Hiring practices and activities in the General Services Division The Direct Hire provision of the Personnel Law to determine the necessity and continuation of this practice 1.
+Awaiting official response from Agency Executive Leadership 2.
 Awaiting official response from Agency Executive Leadership 3a.
 Currently, OHRM has no evidence that there are systemic hiring issues in GSD.
 As such, no changes in GSD's hiring practices are warranted.
 In order to make a determination about this, OHRM would need to conduct an audit of GSD's hiring practices.
 3b.
-OHRM believes that the Direct Hire provision of the Personnel Law is relevant and suggests that we should continue this practice, as it is used effectively and widely to hire laborers, custodians, and other positions where education and experience are not required.
+OHRM believes that the Direct Hire provision of the Personnel Law is relevant and suggests that we should continue this practice, as it is used effectively and widely to hire laborers, custodians, and other positions where education and experience are not required. c.
+Personnel Procedure 208 as it relates to the use of noncompetitive hiring and its conformity with Personnel Law 16-1[4]8. sic 4.
+OHRM develop a County wide written policy for the use and selection of 1000-hour employees.
 3c.
-Personnel Law Section 16-148 deals with "Noncompetitive methods of filling vacant positions."
+Personnel Law Section 16- 148 deals with "Noncompetitive methods of filling vacant positions."
 OHRM is reviewing and updating Personnel Procedure 208 which addresses "Methods and Procedures for Filling Positions" in order to clarify the language.